ZenVPN Review 2025: Overpriced and Underperforming

 The minimal features and limited server options won’t appeal to VPN users.
 In fact, the lack of a kill switch could actually put your data at risk.
 The icing on the cake is the fact that ZenVPN is actually a lot more expensive long term than purchasing a quality VPN service with a multi-year contract.

 There are better options out there if you’re looking for a VPN to keep your data safe, access geo-restricted streaming libraries, thwart throttling, and provide online security.
-You can find them in our top alternatives or view our list of the best VPNs.
+You can find them in our top alternatives or view our list of the best VPNs, but the #1 rated one we've tested is NordVPN.

 Editorial Rating